kshitijsubedi/life_firebase_website/README.md

 ## Bugs and Issues

 Have a bug or an issue with this template?
 [Open a new issue](https://github.com/BlackrockDigital/startbootstrap-grayscale/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/grayscale/).

-## About

-Start Bootstrap is an open source library of free Bootstrap templates and themes.
-All of the free templates and themes on Start Bootstrap are released under the MIT license, which means you can use them for any purpose, even for commercial projects.

 Start Bootstrap was created by and is maintained by **[David Miller](http://davidmiller.io/)**, Owner of [Blackrock Digital](http://blackrockdigital.io/).